First posted May 25, 2014. Updated July 10, 2015, 2014, 9:41 PM. (Español)

 There were four officer-involved shootings in Salinas in 2014, when the average is one per year.
 Many people have questions about the shootings, and we'll do our best to answer them here based on what we know so far.
-Please note that while some of the investigations are still going on, we can't speculate about them, but we can offer information based on the evidence we have and based on police policies.
-The four shootings we discuss here were of Angel Ruiz on March 20, Osmar Hernandez (initially reported as "Osman Hernandez") on May 9, Carlos Mejia on May 20 and Frank Alvarado, Jr. on July 10.
+Please note that we can't speculate about investigations that are still in progress, but we can offer information based on the evidence we have and based on police policies.
+The four shootings we discuss here were of Angel Ruiz on March 20 of 2014, Osmar Hernandez (initially reported as "Osman Hernandez") on May 9, Carlos Mejia on May 20 and Frank Alvarado, Jr. on July 10.

 We'll be adding and updating questions and answers, so please check back if you don't see what you're looking for yet, or if you have a suggestion, please contact us.

 What is the status of the investigations into the shootings?

 The police department has completed its Internal Affairs investigations of the Ruiz, Hernandez and Mejia shootings.
 The investigation of the Alvarado shooting was done by the Monterey County District Attorney, at the request of Police Chief Kelly McMillin, because of police resource constraints.
 The Monterey County District Attorney has reviewed the Ruiz and Hernandez investigations and has found them to be legally justified, and found through its own investigation that the Alvarado shooting was legally justified.
 The DA's review of the Mejia shooting investigation is still pending.
 Please see details below.

 For the investigations of the shootings of Osmar Hernandez and Carlos Mejia, Police Chief Kelly McMillin also requested two additional reviews: by the FBI and by the Civil Rights Division of the US Department of Justice (DOJ).
 That's because he wants to provide extra assurance that the investigations were impartial.